qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

 ----------------------

-This group contains the expressions saved as **user expressions** using the |fileSave| :sup:`Add the current expression to the user expressions` button.
+This group contains the expressions saved as **user expressions** using the |fileSave| :sup:`Add current expression to user expressions` button above the expression editor frame.
 It is meant for important expressions you want to have quick access to.
-They are saved under the user profile and available in all expression dialogs inside all projects of the current user profile.
+They are saved under the user profile (:file:`<userprofile>/QGIS/QGIS3.ini` file) and available in all expression dialogs inside all projects of the current user profile.

+A set of tools available above the expression editor frame helps you manage the user expressions:

+* |fileSave|:sup:`Add the current expression to user expressions`: store the expression in the user profile.
+A label and a help text can be added for easy identification.
+* |symbologyEdit| :sup:`Edit selected expression from user expressions`, as well as their help and label
-They can be deleted using the |deleteSelected| :sup:`Remove selected expression from user expressions` button.
+* |deleteSelected| :sup:`Remove selected expression from user expressions`
+* |sharingImport| :sup:`Import user expressions` from a ``.json`` file into the active user profile folder
+* |sharingExport| :sup:`Export user expressions` as a ``.json`` file;
+  all the user expressions in the user profile :file:`QGIS3.ini` file are shared

 .. _variables_functions: